English literature: Romantic poetry

-Robert Burns was a pioneer of the Romantic movement, and after his death he became a cultural icon in Scotland.
+Important early Romantics include Charlotte Smith, William Blake and Robert Burns.
+In 1784, with Elegiac Sonnets, Charlotte Smith reintroduced the sonnet to English literature.
 The poet, painter, and printmaker William Blake was another of the early Romantic poets.
 Though Blake was generally unrecognised during his lifetime, he is now considered a seminal figure in the history of both the poetry and visual arts of the Romantic Age.
 Among his most important works are Songs of Innocence (1789) and Songs of Experience (1794) "and profound and difficult 'prophecies' ", such as "Jerusalem: the Emanation of the Giant Albion" (1804–c.1820).
+Robert Burns was a pioneer of the Romantic movement, and after his death he became a cultural icon in Scotland.

-After Blake, among the earliest Romantics were the Lake Poets, including William Wordsworth, Samuel Taylor Coleridge, Robert Southey and journalist Thomas de Quincey.
+After these early Romantics, the most significant British Romantics were the Lake Poets, including William Wordsworth, Samuel Taylor Coleridge, Robert Southey and journalist Thomas de Quincey.
 However, at the time Walter Scott was the most famous poet.

-In 1784, with Elegiac Sonnets, Charlotte Smith reintroduced the sonnet to English literature.

 The early Romantic Poets brought a new emotionalism and introspection, and their emergence is marked by the first romantic manifesto in English literature, the "Preface" to Lyrical Ballads (1798).
 The poems in Lyrical Ballads were mostly by Wordsworth, though Coleridge contributed "Rime of the Ancient Mariner".
 Among Wordsworth's most important poems are "Lines Composed a Few Miles Above Tintern Abbey", "Resolution and Independence", "Ode: Intimations of Immortality from Recollections of Early Childhood" and the autobiographical epic The Prelude.

 Robert Southey was another of the so-called "Lake Poets", and Poet Laureate for 30 years, although his fame has been long eclipsed by William Wordsworth and Samuel Taylor Coleridge.
 Thomas De Quincey is best known for his Confessions of an English Opium-Eater (1821).
-Essayist William Hazlitt (1778–1830), friend of both Coleridge and Wordsworth, is best known today for his literary criticism, especially Characters of Shakespeare's Plays (1817–1818).
+Essayist William Hazlitt (1778–1830), friend of both Coleridge and Wordsworth, is best known today for his literary criticism, especially Characters of Shakespear's Plays (1817).